barestides/arcane-site/README.md

 the website.
 It soon became clear that it would be easier to consolidate the entirety of our in-house web pages in one project.

+# Notable Features
+- Staff may now greylist people directly from the application review page.
+- Authorization to restricted pages, like application review, is handled by discours.
+- Applicants may now sign up for (optional) emails regarding the status of their application.

 ## License

 Copyright © 2017 Arcane Survival